The-UnAd/blog/src/content/blog/introduction.md

 20 GOTO 10
 ```

-...but quickly moved on to [VB4](https://en.wikipedia.org/wiki/Visual_Basic_(classic)), and spent countless nights and weekends trying to build the next big POS system.
+...but quickly moved on to [VB4, then VB6](https://en.wikipedia.org/wiki/Visual_Basic_(classic)), spending countless nights and weekends trying to build the next big POS system.
 Yes, I was that kind of nerd.

 Jump forward almost 20 years and I've now built multiple startups from the ground up.
 Some have failed, some are still operating to this day.